 To cover my staples on the bottom of the chair, I chose to cut another small piece of cowhide, and simply hot glue it into place.

-The cowhide leather and the chrome are a great pair.
+The cowhide leather and the chrome make a great pair, don’t-cha think?

 Thanks for stopping by!